-The Trust enters into hedging transactions relating to subscriptions in Canadian dollars being converted into US dollars to manage the risks from changes in currency conversion.
-Hedging instruments allow the Manager to reduce, but not eliminate, the potential effects of the variability in cash flow from fluctuations in currency conversion.
+The Trust enters into hedging transactions relating to subscriptions in Canadian dollars being converted into U.S. dollars to manage the risks from changes in currency conversion.
+Hedging instruments allow the Manager to mitigate, but not eliminate, the potential effects of the variability in cash flow from fluctuations in currency conversion.
 The Manager's hedging strategy and future hedging transactions will be determined at its discretion.
-Hedging of US dollar investments may not perfectly offset fluctuations in the Canadian-US dollar exchange rate.
-This can result in the book value attributable to each Unit being from time to time different than the original \$10.00 Subscription Price and Redemption Price of a Unit.
+Hedging of U.S. dollar investments may not perfectly offset fluctuations in the Canadian-U.S. dollar exchange rate.

-The value of the Canadian dollar against the U.S. dollar will affect the Trust's results and distributions
+The Value of the Canadian Dollar Against the U.S. Dollar Will Affect the Trust's Results and Distributions

-All of the assets of the Trust will be located in the United States.
-The Trust's revenues are also received in U.S. dollars.
-The Trust also raises funds primarily in Canada from the sale of Units in Canadian dollars and invests indirectly through the Manager in U.S. assets, using U.S. dollars.
-When the Canadian dollar decreases in value against the U.S. dollar, the value of the Trust's assets increases when valued in Canadian dollars, and there is a corresponding gain in the Trust's taxable income for Canadian income tax purposes.
+Substantially all of the net assets of the Trust are denominated in U.S. dollars.
+The Trust's revenues are also earned in U.S. dollars.
+The Trust raises funds primarily in Canada from the sale of Units in Canadian dollars and invests indirectly through the Manager in assets, using U.S. dollars.
+When the Canadian dollar decreases in value against the U.S. dollar, the value of the Trust's assets increases, and the value of the Trust's hedges generally decrease, when valued in Canadian dollars.
+There would generally also be a corresponding foreign exchange gain or loss in the Trust's income for accounting purposes and its Taxable Income for Canadian income tax purposes.